uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [The PATH](http://torontopath.com/path-map/)

-The ultimate test of your navigational abi
+The ultimate test of your navigational abilities, the PATH will take only the hardiest souls to their intended destinations.
+Much of Toronto's business district is connected by underground tunnels filled with shops, food courts, and desp

 ### Toronto Public Library

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTM0OTk5OTNdfQ==
+eyJoaXN0b3J5IjpbLTE5MDk2MjU5ODldfQ==
 -->